danenbm/fintech-m20-joint-savings-smart-contract/README.md

 ## Technologies

-Solidity: The smart contract is written in Solidity and compatible with Ethereum-based blockchains.
+The smart contract is written in Solidity and compatible with Ethereum-based blockchains.

 ---

 ## Installation Guide

-This smart contract can be compiled and deployed, and tested using the JavaScript VM in the Ethereum Remix IDE.
+This smart contract can be compiled, deployed, and tested using the JavaScript VM in the Ethereum Remix IDE.

 See the **Examples** section below for results of testing the contract in this way.